 The I-90 bridge is owned by State of Washington.
-Sound Transit taking over the center lanes of this bridge with its contemplated passenger railroad scheme requires approval by State Government.
-Federal approval is also be required, since this segment of I-90 is part of The Dwight D. Eisenhower National System of Interstate and Defense Highways.
+Sound Transit has taken over the center lanes of this bridge with its passenger railroad scheme approved by State Government and the U.S..
+Federal Government.
+This segment of I-90 is part of The Dwight D. Eisenhower National System of Interstate and Defense Highways.

 The Sound Transit Environmental Impact Statement notes that the expected 2030 ridership on East Link will be 50,000 per day, but at the same time this includes at best a net addition of 10,000 new customers to regional transit volumes.
 This surprisingly low increment may be the result of government plans to establish a new express bus network well before light rail completion.
 This network would travel on a new tolled SR 520 floating bridge with HOV lanes across Lake Washington a few miles north of the I-90 crossing, as shown at right.
 Click to enlarge.

 Federal Highway Administration (FHWA) in November 2011 issued a Record of Decision (ROD) for East Link Light Rail to be built in the I-90 corridor between Seattle and Bellevue, a decision based upon the Final Environmental Impact Statement for East Link prepared by Sound Transit.
 This ROD is posted here.

 The ROD lists additional approvals from FHWA that were required before Sound Transit can convert the Center Roadway of I-90 to light rail.
 These approvals are based on an ongoing review of negotiated agreements between Sound Transit and Washington State DOT.
 Approval of conversion of highway lanes to high capacity transit was required before construction can begin on the I-90 bridge.